ds-wizard/h2020-dmp-template/README.md

 ### 1.3.0

 - Adjusted to template metamodel version 5 (released in DSW 3.5.0)
-- Fix of typo "provice" in section 2.1
+- Fixed of typo "provice" in section 2.1

 ### 1.2.0